MauriceOkumu/Fairygame/README.md

 ### `yarn dev`

-Runs the app in the development mode.<br>
+Fires up the server of the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>